o-x-y-g-e-n/bestuxschool/content/posts/2021-05-16--rochester-institute-of-technology/index.md

 ---

-## Faculty at Master of Human Computer Interaction (HCI) - Rochester Institute of Technology[🔗](https://www.rit.edu/computing/school-of-information#faculty-staff)
+## Faculty at Master of Human Computer Interaction (HCI) - Rochester Institute of Technology[read more](https://www.rit.edu/computing/school-of-information#faculty-staff)
 Faculty in the department of Information at RIT collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)